 Returning from dinner late one evening (9:30 PM), I approach a suspicious-looking man who loiters on the sidewalk an odd distance from the nearest bus stop.
 This is one block from my hotel which lies on the dark outskirts of downtown.
 As I draw near, he moves to a nearby bench and picks up a bag and turns to face me.
 I give him one of my “you better not mess with me” looks and continue to walk on by with a confident stride intended to project calmness and poise.
 After ten or twenty paces I glance over my shoulder to confirm he got the message.

 I am an engineer, not a scientist, and I can only offer my own anecdotal experience that merely affirms the truth of that well-documented cause-and-effect phenomenon.
 I can withstand an enormous amount of stress in short episodes.
 After all, I work in power plants.
 But as I return to my small home in the foothills of Colorado, much of my anxiety dissipates as soon as I turn off the pavement onto our dirt roads.
 Weather permitting, I often disappear to putz around in the garden (or orchard or vineyard) shortly after arriving home.
-Running the bucket of vegetable scraps out to the compost pile might even do the job, but if I can lie on my back on the ground engulfed in the scent of vegetation with the open sky above, nearly all my stress will soon disappear.
-Other stress-management strategies for me include a strenuous exercise effort or scribbling a drawing onto paper with pencil or pen.
-I wonder if any of these ancillary methods would have much effect on me without frequent tactile encounters with nature (e.g., grass between my toes and dirt beneath my nails).
+Running the bucket of vegetable scraps out to the compost pile might even do the job, but if I can lie on my back on the ground engulfed in the scent of vegetation with the open sky above, I feel I am being wrapped in the arms of God and nearly all my stress will soon disappear.
+A strenuous exercise effort or scribbling a drawing onto paper with pencil or pen also help, but I wonder if any of these ancillary methods would have much effect on me without frequent tactile encounters with nature that put grass between my toes and dirt beneath my nails.

 From my perspective, I wonder; how can people endure life in a city?
 Apparently, many do survive; some actually enjoy it, and a few even thrive and thoroughly appreciate all the city has to offer without detrimental effects.
 Not me.